|May 22||Organized at Loachapoka, Alabama, under Colonel James McCarthy Oliver and Lieutenant Colonel James W. Jackson|

 |July 1 – 3||

-Lt.
-Colonel Bulger was shot through the lung and left behind, presumably dying, when the regiment fell back, and was captured.
+Lieutenant Colonel Bulger was shot through the lung and left behind, presumably dying, when the regiment fell back, and was captured.
 Captain Joseph Johnston, Jr. was killed.
 Major J. M. Campbell took over the regiment.

-From the report of Maj.
-Campbell: “Lieut.-Col. M. J. Bulger fought most nobly.
+From the report of Major Campbell: “Lieut.-Col. M. J. Bulger fought most nobly.
 Out of 21 officers, 4 were killed; all the 21 acted well.
 About one-third of the whole number were killed and wounded.”

-From the brigade monument at Gettysburg:
+From the monument to Law’s Brigade at Gettysburg:

 July 2.
 Left New Guilford 25 miles distant at 3 A.M.
 Arrived and formed line 50 yards west of this about 4 P.M. and advanced against the Union positions.
 The 4th 15th and 47th Regiments attacked Little Round Top and continued the assault until dark.
 The 44th and 48th assisted in capturing Devil’s Den and 3 guns of the 4th New York Battery.

 July 5.
 About 5 A. M. began the march to Hagerstown Md.

 |July 10||Colonel James W. Jackson resigned due to ill health.|